TobitSoftware/chayns-guides/TobitReactJsxStyleGuide.md

 # Tobit React/JSX Style Guide
 There are some basic rules you have to consider.
 We think this is a very handsome way to work with React and Chayns.
-* Only one React component per per file.
+* Only one React component per file.
     * But multiple Stateless or Pure components are allowed in one file.
 * Use JSX syntax when writing React component.